The Sun and Her Flowers

-Main Title
+Main title

-"Titles always just comes.
-It’s not even something I’ve ever had to think about" states Kaur.
+"Titles always just come.
+It's not even something I've ever had to think about," states Kaur.
 The author decided to title the book this way just because she felt in love with the way that sunflowers worship with the sun, how they rise with the sun and then they follow the sun around.
 Kaur explains that was such a beautiful representation of love and relationships: the sun could represent a woman and the flowers could be the relationships that she has through life.
-All in all, it is a very multi-dimensional representative book.

 Structure

-The book is divided into five sections reflecting the life cycle of a flower, with chapters titled: Wilting, Falling, Rooting, Rising, and Blooming.
+The book is divided into 5 sections reflecting the life cycle of a flower, with chapters titled: Wilting, Falling, Rooting, Rising, and Blooming.
 It focuses on themes of love and loss, trauma and abuse, healing, femininity and the body.
 Wilting touches on the subject of heartbreak and loss.
 Falling focuses on depressive feelings following the loss of an important relationship.
 Rooting explores topics of female infanticide, immigration and borders.
 Blooming addresses the joy Kaur finally found coming to love and accept her roots, herself, and the world around her.
 She also comes to realize her mission in this world: equality and love for all genders, races and backgrounds.